 - Knees are in front of the bar.

 - Feet are about hip width with toes turned out slightly, the weight should be felt across the whole foot or slightly on the heels.
-It should not be felt on the toes.
+It should not be felt on the toes

-Putting the Bar at an Appropriate Height
+Putting the Bar at the Appropriate Starting Height

 Before addressing proper deadlift technique, I want to make a seemingly obvious point.
 Although I shot these pictures of my lovely model without plates on the bar (to make it easier to see what was going on), I actually made sure that the bar was in the proper position in the start position.